ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/volume-secret-configmap.md

 kubectl exec <podName> -- printenv
 ```

-## ConfigMap
+## ConfigMap Management

+### Purpose

-* ConfigMaps operate using exactly the same logic as Secret objects.
-The key difference is that Secrets are stored encrypted in etcd using base64 encoding, while ConfigMaps are not encrypted and therefore should not contain sensitive data.
+ConfigMaps operate using exactly the same logic as Secret objects.
+The key difference is that Secrets are stored
+encrypted in etcd using base64 encoding, while ConfigMaps are not encrypted and therefore should not contain sensitive
+data.

-* ConfigMaps can be defined as **Volumes** or **Environment Variables** in Pods.
+ConfigMaps can be defined as **Volumes** or **Environment Variables** in Pods.
+Since creation methods are identical to
-* Since creation methods are identical to Secrets, the commands above remain valid.
+Secrets, the commands above remain valid.

+### Configuration

 <details>
 <summary>configmap.yaml</summary>